lebao3105/WhatsAppX/README.md

 ## Special thanks to...
 - **Gian Luca Russo**: the original developer of this project
-- **Zemonkamin**: improved much of the server code, such as fixing voice notes and video messages
+- **Zemonkamin**: improved much of the server code (such as fixing voice notes and video messages) and creating a windows mobile client
 - **saturngod**: for the `tcpSocketChat` library
 - **John Engelhart**: for the `JSONKit` library
 - **Dustin Voss** & **Deusty Designs**: for the `AsyncSocket` library